50 Fun and Unique Things to Do in Gainesville TODAY

 Gainesville is proud to be the home of the only zookeeper training facility on a college campus within the US.

-Santa Fe Teaching Zoo Gainesville Florida Otter in the Water
+Santa Fe Teaching Zoo Gainesville Florida Otter in the Water.
+Keep reading to find out the Gainesville things to do.

-This 10-acre zoo trains the zookeepers of tomorrow who are enrolled on the college’s Zoo Animal Technology program.
+This 10-acre zoo trains the zookeepers of tomorrow who are enrolled in the college’s Zoo Animal Technology program.

 Address: 3000 NW 83 St Building Z, Gainesville, FL 32606